marmayogi/UTF8Map-Win/README.md

 6. `UTF-8 6 byte encoding:` A 6 byte encoding is identified by the presence of the bit sequence **1111110** in the first byte and **10** in the second, third, fourth, fifth and sixth bytes (**1111110**x **10**xxxxxx **10**xxxxxx **10**xxxxxx **10**xxxxxx **10**xxxxxx) respectively. i.e. code points in the range (67108864-2147483647) are represented by six bytes.

 ##### What is strps function?
-This is a mapping function that produces CIDs from UTF-8 encoded strings and performs the following tasks:
+This is a mapping function that produces CIDs from UTF-8 encoded strings by performing the following tasks:
 1. Decodes UTF-8 encoded string and collects atmost four Unicode Points into `quad` buffer.
 This buffer won't hold more than 4 unicode points any time.
 2. Dispatches quad buffer (consisting of atmost 4 Unicode Points) to function **up2cid** which maps `Unicode Points` to CIDs with the help of a `mapping table` (implemented as a single dimensional array constructed with the help of Unicode Blocks.
 Refer `mapunicode.h`).
    - The first parameter of **up2cid** function is language code `pLan` which is one of Tamil, Hindi, Malayalam, Telugu, Kannada, Marathi, Gujarati,odia, Punjabi, Bengali, Assamese.
 Refer `mapunicode.h`.